TritonDataCenter/node_zuora/README.md

 [Zuora API documentation](http://knowledgecenter.zuora.com/) for complete information:

-Check out the source documentation for JSDocs on the API.
+Check out the source documentation for docs on the API.

 ## License